-- Make use of the grounds - Once you leave the school premises, please respect the property and privacy of our neighbours. - No smoking in or around the school (see smoking policy) - Ensure you are punctual at all lessons after break and lunchtime - Make sure the building is tidy and ready for lessons - You are permitted to use phones at break and lunchtime, however you are not permitted to photograph or film students or staff on the school premises under any circumstances.
+- Wear your ID Badge and designated lanyard, visibly around your neck. - Once you leave the school premises, please respect the property and privacy of our neighbours. - No smoking or vaping in or around the school, including bus stops (see smoking / vaping policy) - Ensure you are punctual at all lessons after break and lunchtime - Make sure the building is tidy and ready for lessons - You are not permitted to photograph or film students or staff on the school premises under any circumstances.